3 Employee Policy Shifts to Consider in 2021

 However, coping with such requests would push HR to their extreme, as it will test their management skills and familiarity with technology.
 When it comes to flexibility in the workplace, it’s easy to think that it applies only to letting employees come and go as they please.
 But flexibility doesn’t necessarily mean a total lack of structure.

 Concepts like Flexi-work time, compressed workweek, remote working and permanent part-time arrangements have already made it to practical work conditions.
 It helps to understand your team’s needs, limit unnecessary meetings and promote personal interests.
-Now, HR departments must institutionalise it by creating a solid policy around it.
+Now, HR departments must institutionalise it by creating solid policies around it.

 In addition, HR teams also need to study different aspects of flexibility and not just around commute and working hours.
 Roles will also need to be flexible.
 For example – a manager may need to let go of certain controls to enable WFH so a trust-building exercise between managers and their teams will need to be carried out regularly.
 Similarly, employee flexibility will come into play if they need to be available for a pressing business need, hence realistic expectations must be set along with reality checks from both sides.